Azure/reddog-aks-workshop/docs/cluster-policy.md

 # Cluster Policy

 You can think of a Kubernetes cluster like a personal cloud platform.
-Much like you have the need to create policys on your public cloud (ex.
+Much like you have the need to create policies on your public cloud (ex.
 Azure Policy), you probably should apply policies on your Kubernetes clusters.
 For example, you may want to deny the creation of Pods with privileged access, except in certain namespaces.
 In this step you'll enable Azure Policy for AKS, which is built on the [Open Policy Agent - Gatekeeper](https://kubernetes.io/blog/2019/08/06/opa-gatekeeper-policy-and-governance-for-kubernetes/) project.

 ## Pre-requisites